 Mission Santa Clara de Asis 1800-1820

 Mission Santa Clara de Asis was very successful at converting the Indians to Christianity, and the Fathers performed many baptisms.
 They taught their new converts the standard mission skills: cooking, sewing, and farming.
 By 1827, Mission Santa Clara de Asis had 14,500 head of cattle and 15,500 sheep.

 In May 1805, the fathers heard that some of the unconverted Indians were planning a massacre.
 They called for help from San Francisco and Monterey.
 Then they found out that it was a rumor started by some Indians who wanted to frighten the fathers.

 In 1818, an earthquake damaged the buildings.
 Fathers Viader and Catala built a temporary adobe church that was used until 1825.

 Mission Santa Clara de Asis in the 1820s-1830s

 Mission Santa Clara de Asis moved to a fifth and final site in 1822.
 They started to build a new church.
 The complex was laid out in a large quadrangle.
 The church building was finished in 1825, and it stood until 1925.

 Secularization and Mission Santa Clara de Asis

-After Mexico won independence from Spain in 1821, it could not afford to keep the missions running.
+Mexico won independence from Spain in 1821, but it could not afford to keep the missions running.
 In 1836, Mission Santa Clara de Asis was secularized.
 It continued as a parish church into the 1840s.
-After the Gold Rush in 1849, many new settlers arrived.

 The bishop of California decided to offer the buildings to Father John Nobili, who wanted to start a school.
 In 1851, the property was transferred to the Jesuit priests, who founded Santa Clara University.